007revad/Synology_HDD_db/README.md

   -e, --email           Disable colored text in output scheduler emails -S, --ssd=DRIVE       Enable write_mostly on slow internal drives so DSM
                         runs from the fast internal drive(s).
-                          -S automatically sets internal SSDs as DSM default --ssd=DRIVE requires the fast drive(s) as argument, or restore as the argument to set drives to default --ssd=sata1 or --ssd=sata1,sata2 or --ssd=sda etc
+                          -S automatically sets internal SSDs as DSM preferred --ssd=DRIVE requires the fast drive(s) as argument, or restore as the argument to reset drives to default --ssd=sata1 or --ssd=sata1,sata2 or --ssd=sda etc
-                          --ssd=sata1 or --ssd=sata1,sata2 or --ssd=sda etc
                           --ssd=restore
       --restore         Undo all changes made by the script (except -S --ssd)